flueke/mesycontrol/doc/sphinx/index.rst

 Linux USB and serial port permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In order to access local USB and serial ports the user running mesycontrol needs write access to the corresponding device files.
-The device files for USB ports are /dev/ttyUSB0, /dev/ttyUSB1, etc. - serial ports are usually named /dev/ttyS0, /dev/ttyS1, etc.
+The device files for USB ports are ``/dev/ttyUSB0``, ``/dev/ttyUSB1``, etc. - serial ports are usually named ``/dev/ttyS0``, ``/dev/ttyS1``, etc.

-These device files are usually group writeable and owned by the *dialout* group.
+These device files are usually group writeable and owned by the ``dialout`` group.

 The following contains example shell commands for various Linux distributions to add a user to the dialout group.